PROCEDURE

 The most important thing is understanding why you may need a procedure.
 And what we are looking for.

 Abnormal vaginal bleeding is any bleeding that is different from your normal period.
-This can include bleeding between periods, very heavy periods, or bleeding after sex.
+This can include bleeding between periods, very heavy periods, or bleeding after sex or bleeding when you are post menopause.
 For women who have gone through menopause, any bleeding is not normal.
-It is important to pay attention to abnormal bleeding because it can sometimes be a sign of health problems that need treatment, such as changes in hormones or even cancer of the womb lining.

 What is a pipelle and why is it needed?